 Rose works with a range of ages and difficulties and prefers to work individually with adult and adolescent clients, whilst recognising that many difficulties benefit from a systemic approach within the family unit.
 Rose’s interests are working with attachment difficulties which can masquerade as a multitude of disorders, particularly in childhood.
 Rose addresses many of the issues associated with emotions such as anger and anxiety, and behaviour concerns such as eating or toileting troubles, which can be linked back to attachment relationships and require treatment focusing on attachment to achieve lasting outcomes.

-Rose operates from an attachment framework and primarily uses the evidence-based therapeutic model of Intensive Short-Term Dynamic Psychotherapy (ISTDP), though may also draw on Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Compassion Focused Therapy (CFT) and Solution Focused Therapy (SFT).
+Rose operates from an attachment framework and primarily uses the evidence-based therapeutic model of Affect State Therapy (AST), though may draw on Intensive Short-Term Dynamic Psychotherapy (ISTDP), Cognitive Behaviour Therapy (CBT), and Compassion Focused Therapy (CFT).

 Rose sees a range of clients from early childhood to retirement with a range of concerns: